Dr-TSNG/ZygiskNext/README.md

 + Built-in Zygisk turned off

 ## Compatibility

-`PROCESS_ON_DENYLIST` cannot be flagged correctly for isolated processes on Magisk DenyList currently.

 Zygisk Next only guarantees the same behavior of Zygisk API, but will NOT ensure Magisk's internal features.